 The program is built around seven core courses in Bible and Theology which are the foundation of the Masters degree program at GRTS:

 - BBL-502 Old Testament Biblical Theology

 - THE-641 Systematic Theology III

-Students with accredited undergraduate degrees will proceed to the next five classes and upon successful completion, receive either the Master of Arts in Ministry Leadership or the Master of Arts in Biblical Studies.
-Students without an undergraduate degree may apply the seven core courses to one of several Bachelor’s degrees offered by the Professional and Graduate Studies division of Cornerstone University.
-This flexibility allows ministry leaders from various academic backgrounds to take their theological education to the next level.
+Students with accredited undergraduate degrees will proceed to the next five classes and upon successful completion, receive either the Master of Arts in Ministry Leadership or the Master of Arts in Biblical Studies degree.
+Students without a complete undergraduate degree may apply the seven core courses to one of several Bachelor’s degrees offered by the Professional and Graduate Studies division of Cornerstone University.
+This flexibility allows ministry leaders from various academic backgrounds to further their theological education.

 A critical component of the program’s success is facilitated by funding partners who make seminary training and skills development available and affordable.